fmshja/SEP-2---G16-Project/README.md

 You also need the mariadb python library for running the matching algorithm, which can be downloaded from the console with the command `pip install mariadb`.

-During the installation of Joomla, you should choose `_cc` as the database prefix.
 The database structure can be viewed from `database` folder from the picture `sql_diagram.png`

 Dependencies: